-1) provide an opportunity for session participants to discuss and develop strategies for educating our peers and colleagues about the revised principles;
+1) discuss and develop strategies for educating peers and colleagues about the proposed principles;

-2) ask participants to engage in activities and exercises that will teach them how they can enact these principles at their home institutions;
+2) engage in activities and exercises that will teach them how to enact these principles at their home institutions;

-3) discuss the principles as a tool for advocacy and provide participants with strategies for implementation.
+3) learn how the principles can be a tool for advocacy and how to implement them.

 Questions about registration?
 Please contact NEA's Registrar, Olivia Mandica-Hart, at firstname.lastname@example.org.
 Or, see our FAQ.

 Don't have a Member Profile password yet?
 Contact the NEA Membership Secretary to receive one.

 If you want to register online, but still need to pay by check, the system will generate an invoice that you can print out and mail to the attention of:

 Please make all checks payable to New England Archivists.

 For questions or concerns about accessibility and/or disability accommodations that you would like addressed before registration, please contact NEA’s Inclusion and Diversity Coordinator co-chairs Rosemary Davis and Rose Oliveira at email@example.com for assistance.

 CANCELLATION POLICY: NEA will issue a refund minus a $10 cancellation fee for up to 10 days prior to the meeting.
 Exceptions to the cancellation policy will be made at the discretion of the Registrar.